MrBartusek/corkus.py/README.md

 - Asynchronous API using `async` and `await`
 - Easy to use with an object oriented design and `fetch` functions
-- ≈ 80% coverage of the Wynncraft API as of now
+- ≈ 90% coverage of the Wynncraft API as of now
+- Proper rate limit handling
 - ~~Responses caching~~ Soon
-- ~~Proper rate limit handling~~ Soon

 ## Missing Features

-- Recipe Endpoint
 - Item Database Endpoint
 - Ingredients Search
-- Proper rate limit handling
 - Responses caching
 - Error handling